DecisionsDev/odm-for-container-getting-started/doc/topics/tut_icp_gs_int.md

     * In **ODM with IBM Cloud Pak for Business Automation in starter mode**, you can use `cp4admin` as the admin user and add the *ODM Business User* role to the `user1` user.
     Refer to [Retrieve URLs for ODM in CP4BA starter mode and configure users](../topics/tut_icp_gs_odm_cp4ba_prereqs.md).

-3. Download the following files before you start the tutorial:
+3. Download the following files before you start the tutorial.

     - [MiniLoan Service.zip](../../Miniloan%20Service.zip?raw=1)
     - [miniloan-test.xlsx](../../miniloan-test.xlsx?raw=1)